ningrumdaud/ningrumdaud.github.io/_posts/2025-01-01-demo-AILoveMySkin.md

 ```

 Step 3: Analysis - Compatibility Checking

-Once ingredients are identified from both products, we check for known incompatibilities from our curated knowledge base (KB).
+Once ingredients are identified from both products, the app checks for known incompatibilities from the curated knowledge base (KB).
 The KB contains ingredient groups, aliases, and documented incompatibilities with severity, reasons, and recommendations:

 ``` python
 def check_compatibility(ingredients1: List[str], ingredients2: List[str]) -> Dict: